On the initial value problem for semiclassical gravity without and with quantum state collapses: Semiclassical gravity in the presence of quantum state collapses and the `What jumps?' question

 Assuming the validity of the conjectures we made on the initial value problem in Section \ref{Sect:SSC} about physical solutions (or, if we work to order $\hbar$ or order $\hbar^0$, the conjectures we made in Subsection \ref{Sect:1andhbar} about the initial value problem for those approximate theories) and assuming the above jump rule, we can now adumbrate a well-defined answer to the question ``\emph{What is a solution to the initial value problem for semiclassical gravity with quantum state collapses?}''.

-Let us assume given gravitational data $(g_{ij}, K_{ij})$ on an initial Cauchy surface together with given initial data for a surface Hadamard state on the CCR algebra of that surface for those gravitational data as defined in Definition \ref{Def:PhysicalSurf}.\footnote{it doesn't matter whether the starting surface itself is or isn't a collapse surface provided that, in the latter case, we are referring to the data after a quantum state collapse and its associated jump in the classical data.} By Conjecture \ref{Conj:GravityIV} (in the case of physical solutions) there will be a unique solution to semiclassical gravity without collapses to the future of our initial surface.
-We take the solution in the presence of collapses to coincide with that solution up to the first collapse surface to its future.
-On that collapse surface, we assume that the data for the quantum state will jump according to a stochastic collapse rule, which has the feature that if the classical Cauchy data $(g_{ij}, K_{ij})$ jumps according to the above jump rule, then the data for the new quantum state will satisfy the surface Hadamard condition for the new $(g_{ij}, K_{ij})$.
+Let us assume given gravitational data $(g_{ij}, K_{ij})$ on an initial Cauchy surface together with given initial data for a surface Hadamard state on the CCR algebra of that surface for those gravitational data as defined in Definition \ref{Def:GravitySurf}.\footnote{It is irrelevant whether the starting surface itself is a collapse surface, provided that, if it is not, we are referring to the data after a quantum state collapse and its associated jump in the classical data.} By Conjecture \ref{Conj:PhysSurf} there will be a unique physical solution to semiclassical gravity without collapses to the future of our initial surface.
+We take the physical solution in the presence of collapses to coincide with that solution up to the first collapse surface to its future.
+On that collapse surface, we assume that the data for the quantum state will jump according to a stochastic collapse rule, which has the feature that if the classical Cauchy data $(g_{ij}, K_{ij})$ jumps according to the above jump rule, then the data for the new quantum state will satisfy the physical surface Hadamard condition for the new $(g_{ij}, K_{ij})$.
 What such a collapse rule could be and how it will ensure that feature we shall not discuss further here.

-With that assumption, and after adjusting the classical Cauchy data according to our jump rule, again by Conjecture \ref{Conj:GravityIV} we will have a semiclassical solution up until the next collapse surface -- i.e.\ in the next epoch -- and so on.
+With that assumption, and after adjusting the classical Cauchy data according to our jump rule, again by Conjecture \ref{Conj:PhysSurf} we will have a semiclassical solution up until the next collapse surface -- i.e.\ in the next epoch -- and so on.
 So provided there is a collapse rule that has the above feature, we will clearly have a well-defined unique prescription for the entire future time evolution of our initial data in the presence of collapses.
 The prescription will of course inherit a stochastic nature from the stochastic nature of the jumps due to the collapse rule on each of the collapse surfaces.

 Moreover, let us notice that we may dispense with the above assumption if we work to order $\hbar^0$ since, as we explained in Section \ref{Sect:1andhbar}, there is then no surface Hadamard condition that needs to be satisfied.
 Thus at that level of approximation, there is no restriction on any stochastic collapse rule and we may apply any such rule and pass to a solution in the next epoch after adjusting the classical initial data on our collapse surface according to our jump rule.